Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Nevada

 Responsibility for Development of the Plan of Safe Care

-Nothing in the provisions of this chapter prohibits a child welfare from sharing information with other State or local agencies if the purpose for sharing the information is for the development of a CARA plan for the care, treatment, or supervision of an infant who is born and has been affected by FASD, prenatal substance abuse, or has withdrawal symptoms resulting from prenatal drug exposure.
+Nothing in the provisions of this chapter prohibits a child welfare agency from sharing information with other State or local agencies if the purpose for sharing the information is for the development of a plan for the care, treatment, or supervision of an infant who is born and has been affected by FASD, prenatal substance use disorder or has withdrawal symptoms resulting from prenatal substance exposure.
 The other agency must have standards for confidentiality equivalent to those of the child welfare agency.
 Proper safeguards must be taken to ensure the confidentiality of the information.

-Health-care providers who deliver or provide medical services to an infant in a medical facility and who, in his or her professional occupational capacity, knows or has reasonable cause to believe that the infant has been affected by FASD or prenatal substance abuse or is experiencing withdrawal symptoms resulting from in utero drug exposure shall ensure a CARA plan is in place prior to discharge.
+In policy: Health-care providers who deliver or provide medical services to an infant in a medical facility and who, in their professional occupational capacity, know or have reasonable cause to believe that the infant has been affected by FASD or prenatal substance abuse or is experiencing withdrawal symptoms resulting from in utero drug exposure shall ensure a CARA plan is in place prior to discharge.
 CARA plans shall be made available to child welfare agencies upon request.

 Services for the Infant